danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 > Unless you’re going to make a blanket decision that people with disabilities aren’t part of your audience, you really can’t say your site is usable unless it’s accessible.
 >  *(81.75680%)*

-## Accessibility

 **_Note_**

 > : Making sites more usable for “the rest of us” is one of the most effective ways to make them more effective for people with disabilities.
 >
- If something confuses most people who use your site, it’s almost certain to confuse users who have accessibility issues.  *(84.45946%)*
+ If something confuses most people who use your site, it’s almost certain to confuse users who have accessibility issues.  *(84.45950%)*

 * **Comments**: Usability improvements ARE accessibility improvements as well.

 **_Note_**

 > Most blind users are just as impatient as most sighted users.
 They want to get the information they need as quickly as possible.
 They do not listen to every word on the page—just as sighted users do not read every word.
-They “scan with their ears,” listening to just enough to decide whether to listen further. *(85.13514%)*
+They “scan with their ears,” listening to just enough to decide whether to listen further. *(85.13510%)*

 * **Comments**: I love how this squares my experiences with screen reader users with the idea in this book that users scan pages.